Shanksreddy005/food-delivery-analytics-sql/README.md

 | Partner Performance | Top 10% partners are 2x more efficient than bottom 10% |

 ---
+## 🚀 Why This Project Matters

+This project demonstrates the complete analytics workflow expected from modern Data Analysts and Business Analysts:

+- Database Design
+- SQL Analytics
+- Customer Segmentation
+- Churn Analysis
+- KPI Tracking
+- Dashboard Development
+- Business Recommendation Generation

+The project focuses on translating raw data into actionable business decisions, mirroring real-world analytics challenges faced by companies such as Swiggy, Zomato, Uber Eats, and DoorDash.
+---
 ## 👤 Author

 **Palagiri Shashank Reddy**